LA County Looking to Return Land to Family Descendants of Bruce's Beach

 In righting a wrong — some might say it’s better late than never — even if later means nearly 100 years have gone by.

-Nearly a century after the City of Manhattan Beach used a legal tool to take land away from Black property owners -- an area known as Bruce’s Beach, Los Angeles County, which currently owns some of that land, tells NBC4 it is looking at returning it to the descendants of the Bruce family.
+Nearly a century after the city of Manhattan Beach used a legal tool to take an area known as Bruce’s Beach away from Black property owners, Los Angeles County, which currently owns some of that land, tells NBC4 it is looking at returning it to the descendants of the Bruce family.

 “The property that was once the Bruce’s is now owned by the County and I want LA County to be part of righting this wrong,” said Janice Hahn, LA County Supervisor, in a statement.
 “I am looking at everything from repurposing the property in a way that tells the history of Bruce’s Beach to actually giving the property back to the descendants of Charles and Willa Bruce.”